kalekundert/vim-coiled-snake/README.md

     will not be created.

   - ``max_indent`` (int): If the fold would be more indented than this, it will not be created.
+This option is ignored if it's less than or equal to 0.

   - ``max_level`` (int): If the fold would have a higher level than this, it will not be created.
+This option is ignored if it's less than or equal to
-This is subtly different than ``max_indent``.
+    0. Note that this is subtly different than ``max_indent``.
 For example, consider a function defined in a for-loop.
 Because the loop isn't folded, the level isn't affected while the indent is.

   - ``ignore`` (bool): If true, the fold will not be created.

-  - ``num_blanks_below`` (int): The number of trailing blank lines to include in the fold.
-Only the ``'decorator'``, ``'class'``, and ``'function'`` types of fold respect this option.
+  - ``num_blanks_below`` (int): The number of trailing blank lines to include in the fold, if the next fold follows immediately after and is of the same type and level as this one.
+This is useful for collapsing the blank space between classes and methods.

   - ``NumLines()`` (int, read-only): A method that returns the minimum number of lines that will be included in the fold, not counting any trailing blank